vikramriyer/vikramriyer.github.io/_posts/2019-07-14-machine-learning-to-production.md

 ## Simple High Level (System) Design
 ![](/assets/images/machine_learning/hld_ml_to_prod.png)

-Let's start going through each of the components i.e. MongoDB, InfluxDB and then the ML pipeline in that order.
+Let's start going through each of the components i.e. DocumentDB, TSDB and then the ML pipeline in that order.

-### MongoDB
+### DocumentDB
-We use MongoDB to store log information of all the components that we support ([check here](https://trial.acceldata.dev/#/dashboard)) and also resource usage values for each of the queues in YARN.
+We use DocumentDB to store log information of all the components that we support ([check here](https://trial.acceldata.dev/#/dashboard)) and also resource usage values for each of the queues in YARN.
 Now, to analyse and write predictive algorithms about this data, it is imperative that we import this data and then process it.

 Below is a snapshot (skipped features and samples) of how the data looks like.